thingsboard/thingsboard.github.io/_includes/templates/edge/devices-library/install-edge-gw.md

 {% include /templates/edge/user-guide/starting-edge-on-device.md %}

-To proceed with the installation of the **Edge instance** on the {{deviceName}}, you need to initiate an **SSH (Secure Shell)** connection.
+To proceed with the **Edge installation** on the {{deviceName}}, you need to initiate an **SSH (Secure Shell)** connection.

 {% if page.url contains "raspberry-pi" %}

 For security reasons, **SSH** is disabled by default on all Raspberry Pi devices.
-To proceed, you need to enable it first.
+You need to enable it to continue.
-If you have a monitor/keyboard connected, you can enable **SSH** during storage device setup, via GUI, or in the Terminal.
+If you have a monitor and keyboard connected, you can enable **SSH** during storage device setup, via the GUI, or in the Terminal.

 To enable **SSH** in the Terminal, run: